damieh1/ABSA_Polarization/readme.md

 # ABSA Sentiment Analysis: Scripts for Aspect-Based Classification and Evaluation

-This repository contains scripts and resources for fine-tuning a DeBERTa-based model for aspect-based sentiment analysis (ABSA).
-The project includes preprocessing, fine-tuning, evaluation, and application to unseen data.
-It was developed as part of a study analyzing sentiment in user-generated content about geopolitical entities, also known as aspect terms, in social media discourse.
+- Repository contains scripts and resources for fine-tuning a DeBERTa-based model for aspect-based sentiment analysis (ABSA)
+- The project includes preprocessing, fine-tuning, evaluation, and application to unseen data.
+- It was developed as part of a study analyzing sentiment in user-generated content about (geo-)political entities, also known as aspect terms, in social media discourse.

 ---